Pat Fagan represents plaintiffs and defendants in complex business litigation in state and federal courts.

 After college, Pat served as a Ranger-qualified Captain in the United States Army.
 He served two tours in Iraq and was awarded the Combat Action Badge and two Bronze Star Medals.

-Pat is an Atlanta native.
-He lives in Brookwood Hills with his wife and their daughters.
+Pat grew up in Atlanta and graduated from The Lovett School.
+He now lives in Brookwood Hills with his wife and their daughters.

-Won an $11.1 million federal jury verdict for a healthcare technology company faced with the defendant’s breach of contract.
-Won affirmance of our eight-figure verdict in the U.S. Court of Appeals.
+Pat won a $11.1 million federal jury verdict for a healthcare technology company faced with the defendant’s breach of contract.
+The eight-figure verdict was affirmed in the U.S. Court of Appeals.